nicholasf/spoonbot/README.md

 ]

 ```

-Replace the "spoonbot" string with the name of your bot.
-Replace the "#polyhack" string with the IRC channel you wish your bot to live in.
+Configure the conf variable with the address of the IRC server, its port, the client name, and the connected channel.

 Start your bot.